toddsby/forum.getkirby.com/readme.md

 ```

 1. Make sure to create a `site/accounts` folder which is writable
+2. Make sure that all folders and files within `content` are writable
-2. Create a `site/config/config.php` and add the following config variables:
+3. Create a `site/config/config.php` and add the following config variables:

 ```
 c::set('forum.token', 'random-secret-token');